hoanganh27042001/TwitterDataAnalysis/README.md

-    ├── text_processing.py              # module to perform text processing for each tweet ├── top_tweets.py                   # module to get top hashtags and users ├── TwitterSentimentAnalysis.py     # module to derive the sentiment of each tweet └── README.md
+    ├── text_processing.py              # module to perform text processing for each tweet ├── top_tweets.py                   # module to get top hashtags and users ├── TwitterSentimentAnalysis.py     # module to derive the sentiment of each tweet ├── TwitterAnalysis.ipynb           # notebook show the code and the result for each step.
+    └── README.md

 ### 1. Fetch data from Twitter utilizing the twitter API